JuliaLang/julia/doc/manual/parallel-computing.rst

 CPUs themselves, and the speed of their access to memory.
 In a cluster, it's fairly obvious that a given CPU will have fastest access to the RAM within the same computer (node).
-Perhaps more surprisingly, similar issues are very relevant on a typical multicore laptop, due to differences in the speed of main memory and the
+Perhaps more surprisingly, similar issues are relevant on a typical multicore laptop, due to differences in the speed of main memory and the
 `cache <http://www.akkadia.org/drepper/cpumemory.pdf>`_.
 Consequently, a good multiprocessing environment should allow control over the